telekom/OpenAPI-Dissector/README.md

 - Only basic validation of URL parts and no validation for URL query arguments
 - Supports only HTTP2 for now (primary use case was analyzing 5G traffic, which mainly uses HTTP2 for communication)
 - Incomplete support for anyOf/allOf/oneOf/not keywords (because of undefined behaviour in spec)
-- Issues with multiple HTTP2 messages inside a single TCP packet
 - No support for predefined data types (e.g. email, uuid, ...)
 - Handling of callbacks needs a lot of work, current implementation lacks handling of most of the possible target locations
 - Since this is currently a postdissector it can only run on a second pass, which does not happen during Wiresharks live capture mode